WendellAdriel/laravel-validated-dto-docs/basics/mapping-dto-properties.md

 This way, when calling the `toModel` method, the `name.first_name` and `name.last_name` properties of your DTO will be mapped to the `first_name` and `last_name` properties of your Model.

-You can combine both methods to map your data before validation and before transformation.
+You can combine both methods to map your data before instantiation and before transformation.
 If you combine both examples above your request will have a `full_name` property, your DTO will have a `name` property and when transformed the result will have a `username` property.